 Simple English definitions for legal terms

-Read a random definition: Doctor of Jurisprudence
+Read a random definition: out-of-court settlement

 Banking is when people use banks to keep their money safe and do things like depositing money, withdrawing money, and writing checks.
 Banks are regulated by laws made by the government to make sure they are fair and safe.
 The government also makes sure that people can get their money back if the bank fails.
 Banks used to have rules about how much interest they could pay on savings accounts and checking accounts, but those rules have changed.
 The government also has rules about how checks work and how long it takes for people to get their money after depositing a check.
 If someone puts their money in a bank, the government will insure it up to a certain amount so that people don't lose their money if the bank fails.